A Landmark Reimagined by Marmol Radziner

 In reinventing the amenity spaces of Lever Club within one of New York’s most iconic modernist landmarks, Marmol Radziner approached the project with both reverence and restraint.

-In reinventing the amenity spaces of Lever Club within this iconic modernist landmark, Marmol Radziner approached the project with both reverence and restraint.
+In redesigning the amenity spaces of the Lever Club within this iconic modernist landmark, Marmol Radziner approached the project with both reverence and restraint.
 The result is a seamless dialogue between past and present.

-Here, design partner Ron Radziner shares in his own words how the firm brought the transformation to life.
+Here, design partner Ron Radziner shares how the firm brought the transformation to life.

 “Lever Club pays homage to the building's rich history, the design is a sympathetic insertion within Lever House’s iconic glass facade.
 The third floor, which currently houses the private club, had fallen into disrepair after various alterations and had to be completely reimagined.